TOP

 “Only God is Immortal”.

-Inside the sepulchre, a darkened passage leads to the domed octagonal hail, which is 115 feet in height.
+Inside the sepulcher, a darkened passage leads to the domed octagonal hail, which is 115 feet in height.
 Soft light filters through the fretted opening, illuminating the gilded dome and falling on a tiled and carved niche.
-Plaster
+Plaster inscriptions describe Timur’s genealogy and heroic deeds.

 Up to eye level, the chamber walls are clad with green alabaster hexagon tiles, while higher up the hail is ringed with alternating bands of calligraphy and blue and gold geometric paintwork.
 The dome, almost Moorish in decor, is gilded with six and a half pounds of gold.
 Beneath the dome is a stone railing enclosing seven tombs.
-The center tomb, which is darker in contrast to the others made of white
+The center tomb, which is darker in contrast to the others made of white marble, is that of Amir Timur.
+It is, however, no ordinary stone, but a massive monolith of dark green, almost black jade, intricately carved.

 “Happy is he who renounced the world before the world renounced him”.